ernohanninen/SIMPLIcity/README.md

 # SIMPLIcity

 ## Motivation
 SIMPLIcity is a pipeline built upon [SIMPLI](https://github.com/ciccalab/SIMPLI).
-With the custom image pre-processing step, three pre-trained image segmentation models, two external image-analysis scripts, and user-interface SIMPLIcity overcomes the limitations we explored in the original SIMPLI.
+With the custom image pre-processing step, three pre-trained image segmentation models, two external image-analysis scripts, and user-interface SIMPLIcity overcomes the limitations explored in SIMPLI pipeline.
 SIMPLIcity contains three pre-trained StarDist models for the following markers HuNu, ChAT, and a comprehensive model covering both LMX and TH image channels.
+In addition the pretrained model 2D_versatile_fluo, provided by StarDist, is available in SIMPLIcity, and user's can utilize their own image segmentation models.
 SIMPLIcity can be used both as a command-line tool and via a web-based user interface.

+SIMPLIcity pipeline contains image pre-processing, deep-learning image segmentation, cell type identification, pixel intensity distribution plotter, and cell-area measurements, which allows co-expression analysis up to three markers.
+The clustering and spatial analysis implemented in SIMPLI, hasn't been tested in SIMPLIcity nor implemented in the web-app.

 It is recommended to use SIMPLIcity from the web-based user interface, as it can better handle mistakes made by the user.
 In case features of SIMPLI, which are not implemented in the user interface or tested in SIMPLIcity, are explored, use the SIMPLcity command-line approach.